oJVzinnn/oJVzinnn/README.md

 - 👋 Hi, I’m @oJVzinnn, or only JV;)
 - 👀 I’m interested in games, learn, and mods.
-- 🌱 I’m currently learning a programa game
+- 🌱 I’m currently learning a program a game.
-- 😄 Pronouns: he/him
+- 😄 Pronouns: he/him.
-- ⚡ Fun fact: I'm from Brazil lol
+- ⚡ Fun fact: I'm from Brazil lol.

 How can i help u bro?